datacarpentry/datacarpentry.github.io/_posts/2016-09-20-self-efficacy.md

 **Finally**:
 I had never seen the material before, or anything like it for that matter.

-*Mastery* or enactive attainment is probably the most important factor that determines your self-efficacy.
+*Mastery*, or enactive attainment, is probably the most important factor that determines your self-efficacy.
 Completing a task time and time again (i.e. if becoming a “master”), raises your self-efficacy; failure lowers it.

 So what does this mean for the carpentry learner and how we (should) structure our workshops?
 Here are a few thoughts and recommendations, and my hope is that you’ll comment below and give us more.
 1. Encourage learners to invite a friend to join them in the workshop.
 We all could use a little *social persuasion* every now and then.